NNLO QCD Corrections to the Drell-Yan Cross Section in Models of TeV-Scale Gravity: Theoretical Framework

 As a consequence, the computation of the $Q^{2}$ distribution of the di-lepton pairs requires the evaluation of the integrals in a suitable frame over $dPS_{m+1}$ and $dz$ after substituting the matrix element squared $|{\cal M}^{ab\rightarrow jj'}|^{2} T_{jj'}(q)$ in Eq.~(\ref{eq:14}).
 We define the bare partonic coefficient function ${\hat \Delta}^{jj'}_{ab} \left( z, Q^2, 1/\epsilon \right)$ through

 where

 The partonic cross section receives contributions from two different classes of processes: first one happens through a virtual photon or a $Z$-boson whereas the second one contains a spin-2 particle in the intermediate state.
 Interestingly, on performing the phase space integration, the interference term between the two classes of diagrams up to NNLO identically vanishes, this was earlier noted to NLO~\cite{Mathews:2004xp}.
+The underlying reason behind the vanishing of this interference term is also explained in that article~\cite{Mathews:2004xp}.
 Hence, our result does not receive any contribution from the interference terms.

 In case of spin-2 appearing as an intermediate state, at leading order (LO) we can have gluon initiated process as well, in addition to the quark initiated one.
 Upon inclusion of the spin-2 contribution, at the LO we have (See Fig.~\ref{fig:1})